 Fix: keep one signature element (sneakers, leggings, sporty silhouette) and upgrade around it.

-1. Put on a long coat, trench, or blazer.
+Throw on a long coat, trench, or blazer.

-3. Change shoes to minimal sneakers, loafers, or boots.
+Change into minimal sneakers, boots, or loafers.

 Polished athleisure for dinner by vibe